CS 315: Automata Theory

 Don't procrastinate.

 Don't delay working on homeworks until the last minute.
-Theoretical thinking isn't something you get done is five minutes in the hallway before class.
-Rather, it is something that needs to percolate: start right away on the problem and work until you're stumped, then let is percolate around in your head for a bit while you tend to other things.
+Theoretical thinking isn't something you get done in five minutes in the hallway before class.
+Rather, it's something that needs to percolate: start right away on the problem set and work until you're stumped...then let it percolate around in your head for a bit while you tend to other things.
+Chat with some friends after class to get new inspiration.
+See how what we do in lecture moves it along.
 Often the next step of the solution will hit you just before you drop off to sleep at night.